files-community/Website/src/routes/docs/configuring/tags/+page.md

 To assign a tag to a file or folder, follow these steps:

-- Right click the file or folder you want to tag.
+- Right-click the file or folder you want to tag.
 - Click on the "edit tags" menu that appears.
 - Select a tag from the list.